mmosad19419/Data-Warehouse-and-Dimensional-Modeling-for-Sparkify-Music-Streaming-App-using-PostgreSQL-and-Docker/README.md

-# Music Streaming App ETL and Transactional Data Modeling using PostgreSQL with Docker
+#Data Warehouse and Dimensional Data Modeling for Sparkify Music Streaming App using PostgreSQL and Docker
-## ETL pipeline - Data Modeling with Postgres - Udacity Data Engineering Nanodegree
+## ETL pipeline - Data Modeling with Postgres

 A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
 The analytics team is particularly interested in understanding what songs users are listening to.
 Currently, they don't have an easy way to query their data, which resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.